Friedrich-von-Raumer-Bibliothek: History

 During the First World War the libraries No. I and IV, like all public libraries in Berlin, suffered from budget cutbacks, shortage of heating fuel and the like more.
 In the wearisome later war years users, stressed by the tense food situation, came less often than in the prior years.
 In 1921 the Library No. I with its bookstock moved into the premise of the Library No. IV on Stallschreiberstraße 54a (since 1877), which had been shut down due to the war.
 The Library No. I took on installations and inventory of the Library No. IV.
 In 1926 the Library No. I moved within the school compound into larger rooms equipped with all new library technology of the time, such as a card catalogue on a turning table, movable shelves, book charts etc. An extra children reading room, named 4.
 Kinderlesehalle, was part of the extended premise.
 As to the users of her library in 1926 the director of the Library No. I noted that tradespeople and craftspeople formed the bulk of them.

 In the same year the tasks of the Stadtbibliothek Berlin as the central unit for the public libraries on the territory of pre-1920 Berlin ended, however, it continued as Berlin's largest public library.
 Its affiliate libraries were reorganised into six units delineated along the boundaries of the six new boroughs covering Berlin's pre-1920 municipal territory.
 Thus the Library No. I, along with No. V (specialised on children), IX, XIV, XXII and XXIV, became part the umbrella unit Stadtbücherei Kreuzberg (Kreuzberg city library), directed by Curt Wormann (he; 1900–1991), who had started working with the network of public libraries under the Stadtbibliothek Berlin in 1923.
 In 1928 the Kreuzberg Head Library, also domicile to Wormann's office, moved into a provisional location on Belle-Alliance-Straße 80 (renamed and renumbered as Mehringdamm 59), the planned new head library building only materialised in 1964 (Wilhelm-Liebknecht-Bibliothek).

 During the Great Depression since 1929 the circulation rose by almost 50%, the number of users by 30%.
 Right after the Nazis' takeover of power their newspapers started an inflammatory propaganda against – what they called – subversive literature among the public libraries holdings.
 On 6 April 1933 leading members of the German Student Union had announced book burnings, conducted in many German university cities on 10 May.
 Following the Law for the Restoration of the Professional Civil Service of 7 April the Library No. I lost Else Simon, who was fired for being Jewish, as was Wormann, director of all the Kreuzberg public libraries.
-Simon later perished in Auschwitz.
+Simon later was murdered in Auschwitz.
 The directorate remained vacant, so that the collaboration between the Kreuzberg public libraries loosened.
 Only in 1948 the position of a head of all Kreuzberg public libraries was restaffed, however, provisionally only.